Nonparametric estimation of the jump rate in mean field interacting systems of neurons: Introduction

 In modern neuro-mathematics, many papers are devoted to the study of large scale limits of systems of interacting neurons belonging to regions of the brain where neurons behave similarly and can be described by interactions of mean field type (see \cite{chevallier}, \cite{duartechevallier}, \cite{tanre1}, \cite{tanre2}, \cite{DGLP}, \cite{SusanneEva}, \cite{fournier_toy_2016}, \cite{tilo2}, \cite{Touboul} and the references therein).
 In this situation, the large population limit, also called mean field limit, provides a mesoscopic description of any single neuron by a theoretical limit dynamic which is possibly easier to study than the finite, but large system.

 In the present paper we ask the question what the mean field limit can tell us about the true finite system of neurons from a statistician's perspective.
 We concentrate on the question of determining how a given neuron responds to incoming stimuli, via its spiking rate function which describes the ability of the neuron to react to such stimuli, by sending sequences of action potentials.
-As it is commonly done, we choose to model the spiking activity of the system by a variant of a non-linear Hawkes processes, see \cite{Brillinger}, \cite{Cessac}, \cite{do}, \cite{ae}, see also \cite{GLP} and the references therein.
-Our system has $N$ interacting components (the neurons) which evolve according to a deterministic flow in between successive spikes of the system and send action potentials at a rate depending on their membrane potential.
-Therefore, our model belongs also to the class of Piecewise deterministic Markov processes, and the Markov property is an important tool; in particular, we will rely heavily on the flow structure of the limit dynamic.
+As it is commonly done, we choose to model the spiking activity of the system by a variant of a non-linear Hawkes processes, see \cite{Brillinger}, \cite{Cessac}, \cite{do}, \cite{ae}.
+We also refer to \cite{GLP} and the references therein \bdc and to \cite{Perthame},\cite{CaRou} for a PDE's point of view. \ec Our system has $N$ interacting components (the neurons) which evolve according to a deterministic flow in between successive spikes of the system and send action potentials at a rate depending on their membrane potential.
+Therefore, our model belongs also to the class of \bdc piecewise \ec deterministic Markov processes, and the Markov property is an important tool; in particular, we will rely heavily on the flow structure of the limit dynamic.

 Our goal is to estimate the unknown spiking rate function, for a fixed potential value, based on an observation of the membrane potentials of the neurons, continuously in time, during some fixed time interval $ [0, T ],$ observing more and more neurons.
 Our asymptotic is therefore as $ N \to \infty, $ while the time interval we consider is fixed.